mohamedmomen9/cart-task/README.md

 ## Tools used for Cart

--   Laravel zero: it is my first time but I noticed that it is in your stack
+-   Laravel zero
--   SQLLite: just to ease the deployment
+-   SQLLite

 ## Running migrations